KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-Then some more state variables for player death, game over, and reset query:
+Add a few more state variables for player death, game over, and reset query.

 ```
 // States